Sensitive robot hand with artifical intelligence

 “Whether grasping, holding or turning, touching, typing or pressing – in everyday life, we use our hands for the most diverse tasks.
 The human hand is a true miracle of nature.
 What could be more logical than equipping robots in collaborative working spaces with a gripper that is based on this natural model and can learn through artificial intelligence to solve a wide variety of gripping and turning tasks?”

-Apart from hardware development, my work consisted of software engineering using Python and C++.
-I implemented a ‘digital twin’ of the physical hand (visualisation), PID position control and teleoperation.
+In terms of software, I implemented a ‘digital twin’ of the physical hand (visualisation), PID position control and teleoperation.
+The robot hand was running on ROS, so the bulk of the code was written in Python and C++.
 Unfortunately, I had to return return to university before the project was completed, but left the team with a thorough documentation of my work and code.
 Other things I contributed to included: